OvidioCalvet/python_pong_project/README.md

 # My Pong Game

 Hello!
 This is my take on the classic pong game using Python and the Turtle library.
-This is a really fun classic game that I've designed to help strengthen my skills as a rookie developer
+Pong is a video game classic game that I've decided to decided to recreate to help strengthen my skills as a rookie developer